Reconstructing the Geometry of Random Geometric Graphs: From cluster-net to distance approximation

-\end{proof} \begin{proof}[Proof of Theorem \ref{thm: geodGHInformal}] Recall the event $\Omega_{\rm netFound}'$ introdueced in the last section, which happens with probability $1-n^{-\omega(1)}$.
-Now we fix a realziation $y \in \Omega_{\rm netFound}'$.
+\begin{proof}[Proof of Theorem~\ref{thm: geodGHInformal}] Recall the event $\Omega_1$ introduced in the last section, which happens with probability $1-n^{-\omega(1)}$.
+Now we fix a realization ${\rm z} \in \Omega_1$.
 We will show that the statements of the Theorem hold within the realization.

 We define the graph $\tilde \Gamma$ to be the induced subgraph of $\Gamma$ with vertex set $ V'=\{u_s\}_{s \in [\ell]}$.

 Notice that there is a natural coupling $\pi_{\mu,\nu_0}$ of $\mu$ and $\nu_0$ in the generation of the random graph $\Gamma(G)$: Fix $v \in V_0$, consider the $(X_v,\eU_{\{v\},\bigcup_{s \in [\ell]} U_s'})$.
 We have $X_v \sim \mu$ and $s_v = s_v(X_v,\eU_{\{v\},\bigcup_{s \in [\ell]} U_s'}) \sim \nu_0$.
 Now, let $v'$ be another vertex of $V_0$.
 Then, $(X,u) = X(v),u_{s_v})$ and $(X',u') = (X(v'),u_{s_{v'}})$ are two independent copies of random pairs with distribution $\pi_{\mu,\nu_0}$. \\